-- To make provision for the payment of benefits to contributors who have lost income or have been required to take annual leave in terms of the BCEA due to the Covid-19 pandemic. - To minimise economic impact of loss of employment due to the Covid-19 pandemic. - To avoid contact with, and the spread of Covid-19. - To establish the Temporary Employee/Employer Relief Scheme and set out the application process for benefits. - To make provisions of online applications for benefits in order to avoid contact during the national disaster period.
+- To make provision for the payment of benefits to contributors who have lost income due to the Covid-19 pandemic. - To minimise economic impact of loss of employment due to the Covid-19 pandemic. - To avoid contact with, and the spread of Covid-19. - To establish the Temporary Employee/Employer Relief Scheme and set out the application process for benefits. - To make provisions of online applications for benefits in order to avoid contact during the national disaster period.